a-little-srdjan/grapher/README.md

 Flags:
 * _pkgs_ : starting _root_ packages
 * _outputFile_ : file name for the two output files.
 The output extensions are _.graphml_ and _.pl_
 * _permit_ : regex pattern that has to be part of the package name in order to include it in the graph
-* _deny_ : regex pattern that must not be part of the package name in order to include it in the graph
+* (Optional) _deny_ : regex pattern that must not be part of the package name in order to include it in the graph
-* _includeStdLib_ : include stdLib packages in the graph

 Given a package named `n`, then `n` is included in the graph unless either: 1) the permit filter is set, and the filter does not match `n`, or 2) the deny filter is set, and the filter does match `n`.